BrightLaw9/BrightLaw9/README.md

 ## A Machine Learning Enthusiast

 I’m interested in areas of AI, science, and robotics \
-Technologies that I am tinkering with are BrickPi, Python, C++, Tensorflow, OpenCV
+Technologies that I am tinkering with are BrickPi, Python, Java, C++, object detection, neural network (with music?!)